This article is part of a series on saving money on electricity.

 Depending on which state you live in, you may be required to invest in an energy efficient hot water heater when replacing an old electric one, due to the government’s phase-out of electric storage heaters.
 Not all states are enforcing this or they have provisions and exceptions, so check out the legislation as it relates to your state on the Australian Government’s Department of Industry website.

-When it comes to choosing a new hot water system that is going to be right for you, Choice has a great guide (last updated July 2013) to help you.
+When it comes to choosing a new hot water system that is going to be right for you, there’s a lot to consider.
+This guide choosing a hot water system is a great place to start.
 Another useful guide can be found on the Australian Government Your Home website.
 Your local and state websites will also give information about choosing a hot water system that is most relevant for your region’s climate.

 When our old hot water system bit the dust, we took advantage of the rebates that were on offer at the time and installed a solar hot water system and saw our electricity usage plummet as a result.
 But even if you don’t upgrade your hot water system, you can make significant reductions in your energy bill by implementing the tips above.